 Social distancing means some traditional face-to-face activities to reach candidates, such as recruitment fairs and open days, are not currently possible.
 Employers are seeking different ways to attract people to their workforce.
 This webinar will provide practical suggestions to help you explore linking with your local community to reach potential candidates and receive support with your recruitment activities.

 This webinar looks at practical ways for frontline care managers to help you manage your time.
-It tells you about time management techniques and provide access to a new self-assessment tool.
-The webinar also look at how other managers have successfully been able to prioritise time in response to COVID-19 and share their tips with others.
+It tells you about time management techniques and provides access to a new self-assessment tool.
+The webinar also looks at how other managers have successfully been able to prioritise time in response to COVID-19 and share their tips with others.

 Growing your staff to ease your workload